Academic Supervisor: Professor Philip J. Camp, School of Chemistry, University of Edinburgh

 Industrial Supervisor: Dr Beatrice N. Cattoz and Professor Peter J. Dowding, Infineum UK Ltd

-A 42-month, industrially funded PhD studentship is available in the School of Chemistry at the University of Edinburgh under the supervision of Professor Philip J. Camp, Dr Beatrice N. Cattoz, and Professor Peter J. Dowding.
-The project will involve atomistic molecular-dynamics simulations of lubricants in the bulk-liquid phase and at liquid-solid interfaces under quiescent and shear conditions.
-The particular focus is on the conformations, association, adsorption, and tribological properties of polymer additives in oil-based lubricants.
-Molecular-dynamics simulations will be used to calculate structural and dynamical properties to complement tribological and neutron/X-ray scattering/reflectivity experiments coordinated by Infineum.
-The student will work within an Infineum consortium involving four other UK universities, Diamond Light Source, and Rutherford Appleton Laboratory.
-It will incorporate on-site training at Infineum, and the opportunity for participation in experiments at central facilities.
+A 42-month PhD studentship, funded by Infineum UK Ltd and EPSRC, is available in the School of Chemistry at the University of Edinburgh under the supervision of Professor Philip J. Camp, Dr Beatrice N. Cattoz, and Professor Peter J. Dowding.
+The project will involve atomistic molecular-dynamics simulations of surfactant-like molecules in the bulk-liquid phase and at liquid-solid interfaces under quiescent and shear conditions.
+The particular focus is the self-assembly, adsorption, rheology, and tribological properties of surfactant-like additives in oil-based lubricants.
+The simulations will be used to calculate structural and dynamical properties to complement tribological and neutron/X-ray scattering/reflectivity experiments coordinated by Infineum, and to feed in to the development of new molecules.
+The student will work within an Infineum network involving two other UK universities.
+The project will incorporate an induction and an internship at Infineum, and the opportunity for participation in experiments at central facilities.

-A full description of the Edinburgh group’s activities is given here: http://www.molsim.chem.ed.ac.uk/
+A full description of the Edinburgh group’s activities and published work is given here: http://www.molsim.chem.ed.ac.uk/

 The successful candidate will possess, or expect to obtain, a first or upper-second class undergraduate degree (or equivalent) in chemistry, physics, or chemical engineering.
-Essential qualities include basic knowledge of statistical mechanics and the properties of soft condensed matter, and familiarity with a programming language such as C/C++, Fortran, or Python.
+Essential qualities include strong numerical skills, a basic knowledge of statistical thermodynamics and the properties of matter, and familiarity with a programming language such as C/C++, Fortran, or Python.
 Some prior experience or exposure to molecular-simulation techniques and an interest in GPU computing are desirable.
 Other essential attributes are good presentation and communication skills (written and oral).
 In the first instance, informal enquiries (accompanied by a CV) should be directed to:

 Professor Philip J. Camp